tanishq-rocks/Weapon-Detection/README.md

+# First of all
+activate virtual environment present inside the env

 # Weapon-Detection-in-CCTV-Footage
 Repository contains implementation of weapon detection pipeline which consists of 2 independently trained object detection and one classification algorithm.

 VGG_16 was trained using [PyimageSearch](https://www.pyimagesearch.com/2019/05/20/transfer-learning-with-keras-and-deep-learning/) tutorial on gun(~11000) images.